csxark/Wealth-Vault/README.md

 ### Vercel (Recommended)

 1. Connect your GitHub repository to Vercel
-2. Set environment variables in Vercel dashboard
+2. Set environment variables in the Vercel dashboard
 3. Deploy automatically on push to main branch

-### Netlify

-1. Connect your GitHub repository to Netlify
-2. Set environment variables in Netlify dashboard
-3. Build command: `npm run build`
-4. Publish directory: `dist`

 ## Troubleshooting